Family Law (American TV series)

-Family Law is an American legal drama television series, created by Paul Haggis, that aired on CBS from September 20, 1999, to May 27, 2002.
+Family Law is an American legal drama television series, created by Paul Haggis, that was produced by Paul Haggis Productions, CBS Productions and Columbia TriStar Television and aired on CBS from September 20, 1999, to May 27, 2002.
 This series starring Kathleen Quinlan as divorced lawyer Lynn Holt, who attempted to start her own law firm after her husband left both her and their law practice, taking all of their clients with him.

 The show also starred Christopher McDonald as opportunistic, ambulance-chasing attorney Rex Weller, Julie Warner as Lynn's friend Danni (and the one member of her former firm's staff who did not defect with Lynn's ex-husband), and Dixie Carter as "pit bull" divorce attorney Randi King.
 Later cast additions included Tony Danza, Cristián de la Fuente, Salli Richardson, and Meredith Eaton as Emily Resnick, an ambitious attorney hoping to make partner.

-Edwin Starr's 1970 hit song, "War" was used as the series' opening title theme, in seasons one and three.
-A cover version of the song was performed by The Brink and used in season two.
+Edwin Starr's 1970 hit song, "War" was used as the series' opening title theme, in season one.
+A cover version of the song was performed by The Brink and used in season two and three.